acuzzio/qs/README.md

 qs
 ==

-This is my "pretty qstat" to list job on clusters
+This is my "pretty qstat" to list jobs on Torque Clusters